 It was usually a bigger show then I imagined but whenever I was brewing a pour over coffee in the shop.
 Coffee clients would really like to see the brewing process in action.
-However, If you thought that only your local coffee shop could brew coffee this way, then I am here to show you how easily its done.
+However, If you thought that only your local coffee shop could brew coffee this way, then I am here to show you how easily it can be done at home.

 What is Pour Over Coffee?

 Pour over coffee is a manual way of brewing coffee that gives you complete control over the coffee making process.
-From the amount of coffee and grind size to the water temperature for how long you brew the coffee.
+From the amount of coffee and grind size to the water temperature and the amount of time you brew the coffee for.

 If you want to do it right you are going to need to invest in this equipment.
 If you skip one or the other, your coffee is just not going the way it could or should.

 - Fresh Roasted Whole Bean Coffee – Preferably from a local roaster

 - Gooseneck Kettle – This will give you the control you will want when pouring the water over the coffee

 - Burr Coffee Grinder – Probably the most important item on the list.
 Make sure you have a good one.

 - Scale – Should have the option of using grams